noaa-pifsc/esd-arp-resources/_pages/fish_team.md

 - image_path: https://www.fisheries.noaa.gov/s3//2024-08/6000x4000-NCRMP-Hawaii-Masked-Angel-Fisheries-PIFSC.jpg
   image_caption: "Masked Angelfish in Hōlanikū 2024 NCRMP.
 Credit: NOAA Fisheries"
   alt: "endemic masked angelfish"
-  title: "What do we survey"
+  title: "Survey Goals"
-  excerpt: We survey fish in coral reef habitat to see how fish communities may be changing.
-For SPC surveys, Pacific reef fish are surveyed in hard-bottom habitat shallower than 30 m.
-Random sites are generated across islands using data on reef zone, depth bin, habitat, and pre-determined sectors based on differences such as reef structure and local human population density.
-We use a weighted average approach to analyze fish communities at several scales.
+  excerpt: The Pacific NCRMP monitors coral reefs across about 40 islands and atolls.
+Its fish surveys aim to give periodic snapshots of coral reef communities at U.S.-affiliated Pacific islands.
+The surveys collect data on a large scale, focusing on entire islands and atolls rather than specific sites.
+This "wide-but-thin" approach provides broad insights into the health of shallow coral reefs (0–30 m deep) to support conservation and management.
+We use a weighted average approach to analyze fish communities at several scales, dependent on reef structure, human population density, and more.
 More info on protocols and data access <a href ="https://noaa.hub.arcgis.com/pages/4976333fbf884f26b2fdc9ac51a20576#FishSection" target ="_blank">here</a>.
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"